Predicting Human Discretion to Adjust Algorithmic Prescription: A Large-Scale Field Experiment in Warehouse Operations

 41 Pages Posted: 12 Apr 2019 Last revised: 14 Jul 2020

 Date Written: April 26, 2020

-Conventional optimization algorithms that prescribe order packing instructions (which items to pack in which sequence in which box or bin) focus on bin volume utilization yet tend to overlook human behavioral deviations.
-We observe that packing workers at Alibaba deviate from algorithmic prescriptions for 5.8% of packages, and these deviations increase packing time and reduce operational efficiency.
-We posit two mechanisms and demonstrate that they result in two types of deviations: (i) information deviations stem from workers having superior information relative to the algorithm while (ii) complexity deviations result from workers failing to understand, trust, or execute the algorithmic prescriptions due to their complexity.
+Conventional optimization algorithms that prescribe order packing instructions (which items to pack in which sequence in which box) focus on box volume utilization yet tend to overlook human behavioral deviations.
+We observe that packing workers at the warehouses of Alibaba Group deviate from algorithmic prescriptions for 5.8% of packages, and these deviations increase packing time and reduce operational efficiency.
+We posit two mechanisms and demonstrate that they result in two types of deviations: (1) information deviations stem from workers having more information and in turn better solutions than the algorithm; and (2) complexity deviations result from workers' aversion, inability or discretion to precisely implement algorithmic prescriptions.

 Keywords: Warehouse Operations, Behavioral Operations, Field Experiment, Retailing